 Menara KEN TTDI exemplifies our continued commitment to building sustainable development and delivering long term value to its stakeholders.
-We have received multiple awards and green building recognition over the years and this year, we are proud to not only win gold but also be recognised as the only winner in the below 10 years non-strata office category at the EdgeProp Malaysia's Best Managed and Sustainable Property Awards 2020.
+We have received multiple awards and green building recognition over the years and this year, we are honoured to be awarded the prestigious FIABCI Malaysia Property Award in the Office category during the year.